remingtonCarmi/TrackingSwimmingENPC/README.md

 ### Presentation

 This project aims to track the position of swimmers in a video clip.
 With the position of the swimmers, the instant velocity can be computed.
 We chose to track the head to deduce the position of the swimmer.
-This project has been requested by the [French Swimming Federation](https://www.ffnatation.fr/) and financed by [ARN Neptune](https://anr.fr/).
+This project has been requested by the [French Swimming Federation](https://www.ffnatation.fr/) and financed by [ANR Neptune](https://anr.fr/).
 The project has been made by [Théo Vincent](https://github.com/theovincent), [Maxime Brisinger](https://github.com/MaximeBrisinger), [Victoria Brami](https://github.com/Victoria-brami) and supervised by [Rémi Carmigniani](https://github.com/remingtonCarmi) and [Vincent Lepetit](http://imagine.enpc.fr/~lepetitv/).

 The code contains two different methods of swimmer tracking : the first one focuses on the skin color of the swimmers and the second one uses neural networks.